caroline223/phase_4_books_project/README.md

 6. Ability to rate selected books of your library
 7. And much more!

-##To get started, you need to do the following:
+## To get started, you need to do the following:

+In your terminal, you need to perform the following commands:
+$ git clone
+$ cd clone
+$ code .

+## Frontend:
+$ npm start --prefix client: run the frontend on http://localhost:4000

+## Backend:
+$ rails s: run the backend on http://localhost:3000

+Enjoy and read plenty!